wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 ## A. Communications

-A reliable mechanism for communicating with all stakeholders is the fundamental capability of management.
+A reliable mechanism for identifying and communicating with <strong>all stakeholders</strong> is the fundamental capability of management.
+Mechanisms need to include ways to keep the list of stakeholders updated with changes.

 Messaging needs to be crafted in order to avoid misunderstandings.
 Wording may need to be adjusted for different audiences.